kskels/lab-openshift-workshop/workshop/content/setup-environment.md

 This lab uses OpenShift Container Platform 4.8 cluster that is provisioned with Red Hat Product Demo System.
-The cluster is setup temporary and will be decommissioned soon after the workshop is concluded.
+The cluster is a temporary setup and will be decommissioned soon after the workshop is concluded.

-There will be multiple persons using the system with unique usernames.
-Setup OpenShift username environment variable as you will be assigned one during the introduction of the workshop.
+There will be multiple people using the system with unique usernames.
+You will be assigned one during the introduction of the workshop.
+Setup OpenShift username environment variable.

 The workshop instructions will use `user2` but expect it to be unique per participant.